civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 27

-The Agency must ensure that the public is provided with an opportunity to participate **meaningfully, within the time period specified by the Agency**, in the impact assessment of a designated project.
+The Agency must ensure that the public is provided with an opportunity to participate meaningfully, within the time period specified by the Agency, in the impact assessment of a designated project.

 ### Section 28